No, AI copying is not the same as human "copying" (& substantial similarity isn’t needed)

 It's true that artists have built on the creative blocks of others forever.
 But that’s a false equivalence.
 (I do the copyright legal analysis so that you don't have to!)

 Ready for your Monday morning brAIn dump?
 Here it is, fuller than usual!
-As always, first, “the AI:10” - 10 key media-related AI headlines from last week.
-Then, it’s time for your “mind-blowing AI video” of the week.
-Next, this week’s “mAIn event” (my feature headline story).
+First, this week’s “mAIn event” (my feature headline story).
+Then, “the AI:10” - 10 key media-related AI headlines from last week.
+Next, it’s time for your “mind-blowing AI video” of the week.
 Followed by, Creative Media’s entirely re-imagined new website (which finally more concisely lays out what my firm and I do).
 Then, “the cocktAIl” - my special AI event mixology.
 Finally, “the AI legal case tracker” - updates on the key generative AI copyright infringement cases.

 [IMPORTANT NOTE: I’m an IP/entertainment lawyer by trade: started my career in major firms & served as General Counsel in a multi-billion dollar operating division of Universal Studios.
 I read every single word of every opinion I discuss in this analysis.
 It’s an important piece, and you don’t need to be a lawyer to read it.]